What is pelvic inflammatory disease?

 Author: Healthwise Staff

-Medical Review: Kathleen Romito, MD - Family Medicine & Thomas M. Bailey, MD - Family Medicine & Adam Husney, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & E. Gregory Thompson, MD - Internal Medicine & Sarah Marshall, MD - Family Medicine & Kevin C. Kiley, MD - Obstetrics and Gynecology
+Medical Review: Kathleen Romito, MD - Family Medicine & Thomas M. Bailey, MD, CCFP - Family Medicine & Adam Husney, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & E. Gregory Thompson, MD - Internal Medicine & Sarah A. Marshall, MD - Family Medicine & Kevin C. Kiley, MD - Obstetrics and Gynecology